How to Boost Your Early-Stage Business: Outsourcing for a Bootstrapped Startup

 Experienced web designers should be able to break down a bigger goal into smaller milestones and adequately communicate this process.
-Here is how our designers communicate it:

 Look for a design team that feels comfortable using digital channels for remote communication and will keep you updated on the progress.

-3. Updates on progress and transparency
+3. Request updates on progress and transparency

-4. Documenting requirements
+4. Document your requirements

 If you want to get a recommendation on design teams or work with the designers we have tested out on multiple projects, get started here.

-1. Find out about their experience
+1. Find out about marketers’ experience

-When vetting new marketers for the Trustshoring talent pool, we always try to engage them in some of our company projects before recommending them to clients.
+When vetting new marketers for the Trustshoring talent pool, we always try to engage them in some of our company projects before recommending them to our clients.